-We are a father-son legal team who offer practical, experienced guidance in criminal and traffic cases.
+We are a father-son legal team who offers practical, experienced guidance in criminal and traffic cases.
 We have the experience and determination to help you effectively navigate the legal system.

 Videos of field sobriety tests and the results of Breathalyzer tests are often key factors in DUI and DWI cases.

-In order for an ordinary adult to be found guilty of DUI, his or her blood-alcohol level has to have been .08 or higher (or be under the influence of drugs ).
-If the driver's BAC was between .04 and .08, he or she could be charged with DWI, but only if there is other evidence of impairment.
-Therefore, an inaccurate Breathalyzer test could be the difference between the DWI penalty of up to two months in jail and the DUI penalty of up to a year in jail for a first offense.
+In order for an ordinary adult to be found guilty of DUI, his or her blood alcohol level has to have been .08 or higher (or be under the influence of drugs).
+If the driver's BAC was between .04 and .08, he or she could be charged with DUI, but only if there is other evidence of impairment.
+Therefore, an inaccurate Breathalyzer test could be the difference between the DWI penalty of up to two months in jail and the DUI penalty of up to one year in jail for a first offense.

-Attorneys David and Todd Elling have the investigative skills to evaluate the breath and field sobriety tests that you were given and to determine if law enforcement made mistakes that violated your constitutional rights.
+Attorneys David Elling and Todd Elling have the investigative skills to evaluate the Breathalyzer and field sobriety tests that you were given and to determine if law enforcement made mistakes that violated your constitutional rights.